Omjoa001/Web_Prosjekt/kazoot/README.md

 This QuizApp is running on "localserver:3000"
 In order to reach this QuizApp on the localserver:3000, it is necessary to complete the steps described below.

-It is necessary to be in the right folder/path while using the terminal.
+Check that you are in the correct folder/path while using the terminal.
 The right folder is where the code is downloaded.

-Since our quiz is dependent on a database, which is already created.
-To make it work it must be created two files named "config.js".
-This file must be created in following path:
+Our quiz is dependent on a database which is already created.
+To connect to the database and get the server up and running two files named "config.js" must be created in the following folders:

-1) '.\kazoot\server\src'
+1) './kazoot/server/src'
-2) '.\kazoot\server\test'
+2) './kazoot/server/test'

 # Insert this database in '.\kazoot\server\src\config.js'